70 million working days are lost each year due to mental health problems in the UK, costing employers approximately £2.4 billion per year.

 It's time to rethink sick days

-Just like someone would take time off to recover from the flu, they should be able to take time off to recover from a mental health-related illness.
+Just like someone would take time off to recover from the flu, they should feel comfortable taking time off to recover from a mental health-related illness.

 Breathe HR ran a study that revealed roughly 40% of employees are uncomfortable telling their managers they need to take days off for mental health reasons.

-People can be reluctant to talk about their mental health due to fear of judgement from colleagues.
-It’s important to communicate that mental illness isn’t viewed as a weakness so employees will be honest and open about their reasoning for needing time off.
+People can be reluctant to talk about their mental health due to fear of judgement from employers and colleagues.
+It’s important to communicate that mental illness isn’t a weakness to empower employees to be honest and open about their reasoning for needing time off.

 If someone takes a mental health-related sick day, check-in with them to offer support.
 This will help to further break down the stigma by establishing trust and encouraging open communication going forward.

 Many companies are training team leaders to help them identify and assist with mental health issues.
 The MHFA saw the importance of this and created a course people can take specifically to qualify as a Mental Health First Aider.

 Having a team member who’s trained to recognise when someone is struggling with their mental health will identify any problem before it escalates to something more serious.